ZenWang00/llm-tdd-testtypekit/README.md

 The overall workflow clearly integrates LangChain for managing LLM interactions and GPT APIs provided by Professor Paolo:

-1. **Benchmark Preparation**: Tasks from established benchmarks (MBPP, HumanEval, real-world code snippets) are structured into standardized JSON format.
+1. **Benchmark Construction**: Instead of relying on existing benchmarks like MBPP or HumanEval, we define our own suite of tasks inspired by realistic code snippets.
+Each task includes a function signature, natural language description, optional reference solution, and test cases.

 2. **Test Generation using GPT APIs and LangChain**: